-- 1. Electronically filed documents must meet the requirements of FRCP 10 (Form of Pleadings) and be in fourteen (14) point type. - 2.
-All pleadings, motions, applications, briefs, memoranda of law, deposition transcripts, transcripts of proceedings, or other documents in a case shall be electronically filed on the System except as otherwise provided by these administrative procedures.
+- 1. Electronically filed documents must meet the requirements of FED.
+R.CRIM.
+P. 47, and be in fourteen (14) point type. - 2.
+All charging documents (complaint, information, indictment, Rule 20 order) must be filed in conventional paper format.
+The Clerk will maintain the paper documents as required by records management rules.
+The Clerk will scan the initiating charging document, save it to PDF format and electronically file it in the System.
+All subsequent pleadings, motions, applications, briefs, memoranda of law, deposition transcripts, transcripts of proceedings, or other miscellaneous documents in a case shall be electronically filed in the System except as otherwise provided by these administrative procedures.

 E-mailing a document to the Clerk's Office or to the assigned judge shall not constitute "filing" of the document.
-A document shall not be considered filed for purposes of the Federal Rules of Civil Procedure until the filing party receives a System-generated "Notice of Electronic Filing" described in paragraph II(B)1 of these procedures.
+A document shall not be considered filed for purposes of the Federal Rules of Criminal Procedure until the filing party receives a System-generated "Notice of Electronic Filing" described in Paragraph II(B)(1) of these procedures.